GianisTsol/python-p2p/README.md

 #### Start

- Firstly you need to initialize the node and then start it.
-Look at blelow at [Receiving Data](#receiving-data) to learn how to extend he class first.
+ First, you need to initialize the node and then start it.
+Look at below at [Receiving Data](#receiving-data) to learn how to extend he class first.

  ```py
  node = Node(HOST, PORT, FILE_PORT)  # start the node